Feeds:

 Archive for August, 2011

 I will be presenting a full-day workshop today for the Committee of Concerned Journalists and Georgetown University for a group of visiting Portuguese journalists.
 We’ll be talking about social media and reporting.
-I will be discussing points made in several earlier blog posts:

 Read Full Post »